mohamedmoheyeldin/gmail-ai-job-agent/README.md

 A fully autonomous AI agent that:

-* Filters inbox
+* Cleans inbox
 * Applies intelligently
 * Saves time
-* Increases job response efficiency
+* Maximizes job opportunities

 ---

 ## 🔥 Instructions for Codex

-* Generate modular, clean code
+When using this file:

+1. Generate all files in modular structure
-* Use async/await
+2. Use async/await
-* Handle errors gracefully
-* Add logging
+3. Add logging
-* Keep code production-ready
-* Use ES modules (import/export)
+4. Handle API failures
+5. Ensure Gmail + OpenAI integration works
+6. Use production-ready code

 ---

 END OF SPEC

+[1]: https://developers.google.com/identity/protocols/oauth2?utm_source=chatgpt.com "Using OAuth 2.0 to Access Google APIs | Authorization"
+[2]: https://paulie.dev/posts/2025/02/how-to-send-email-using-github-actions/?utm_source=chatgpt.com "How to Send email using Gmail and GitHub Actions"